-We moved to the Antwerp area 5 years ago and we always love going to the city center.
+We moved to the Antwerp area 5 years ago and we always love going to the city centre.
 However, we always tend to go to the same places, eat at the same restaurants, and take our foreign visitors to see the same highlights of Antwerp.
 Once in a while we would venture a bit off the beaten path and take the kids to some less known places in Antwerp, visit the zoo or a new indoor theme park, Comics Station.
-But it was not before we set to explore Antwerp by bike that we realized how little of the city we actually know, and how much there is to be discovered off the beaten path in Antwerp!
+But it was not before we set to explore Antwerp by bike that we realised how little of the city we actually know, and how much there is to be discovered off the beaten path in Antwerp!

 Mind you, it would have probably never come to my mind to visit Antwerp by bike.
 But when the Antwerp Tourism board asked me if we would be interested to try out their newly designed (free) easy-going bike route of Antwerp, I immediately said yes.

 I was hoping to get to know the city a bit better, maybe find one or two new places, but I never imagined that this route would actually be that good!